MA-BOUSSOUALEF/Dockerize-an-API/README.md

 docker tag nameImage:latest samenameofImage:whatYouWant

 # Create and run  container from an image
-docker run --name nameOfContainer -d -p port:port nameOfImage:Tag   // port can be 3000:3000 for node and 8080:80 for inginx as an example
+docker run --name nameOfContainer -d -p port1:port nameOfImage:Tag   // port can be 3000:3000 for node and 8080:80 for inginx as an example
 # Show all container
 docker ps
 # Show all runing container